-Enlarged pituitary with an uptake of gadolinium.
+Enlarged pituitary with gadolinium uptake.
 The MR diagnosis of a pituitary macroadenoma is relatively straightforward.
-Dynamic contrast-enhanced MR increases the sensitivity to detect microadenomas.
-Microadenomas are hypoenhancing as compared to the normal pituitary gland.
+Dynamic contrast-enhanced MR increases the sensitivity for detecting microadenomas.
+Microadenomas are hypoenhancing compared to the normal pituitary gland.

 Hypertrophy of spinal ligaments and cartilaginous structures and features of osteoarthritis 7.

-Other joints may show ligament and cartilaginous hypertrophy, and crystal deposition 7.
+Other joints may show ligamentous and cartilaginous hypertrophy, and crystal deposition 7.

 Treatment and prognosis

-The treatment of choice is resection of the secreting adenoma, usually via transsphenoidal approach.
-Alternatively, or especially in surgically refractory cases treatment with primary somatostatin receptor ligand with or without concomitant growth hormone receptor antagonist therapy 3.
-Treatment with radiation therapy is also used in medical circumstances where other therapies have not been able to control tumor size, growth and production of excess growth hormone.
-The most used radiation therapy in the case of acromegaly is gamma knife, with more traditional techniques including Image guided eadiation therapy.
-However, treatment with radiation therapies have been associated with increased risk of cerebrovascular mortality.
+The treatment of choice is resection of the secreting adenoma, usually via the transsphenoidal approach.
+Alternatively, especially in surgically refractory cases, treatment is with primary somatostatin receptor ligand, with or without concomitant growth hormone receptor antagonist therapy 3.
+Radiation therapy is also used in medical circumstances where other therapies have not been able to control tumour size, growth and production of excess growth hormone.
+The most frequently used radiation therapy for acromegaly is gamma knife, with more traditional techniques, including image-guided radiation therapy, associated with increased risk of cerebrovascular mortality.

-The severity of symptoms, and comorbidities for patients with acromegaly is directly related to the level of elevated hormone as well as length of time that patient was exposed to a high level versus a high normal, or normal level, making identification and proper diagnosis of great importance 4,6,7.
-Mortality can reach normal population if appropriate diagnosis and subsequent treatment is achieved to normalize serum GH and IGF-1 levels 5.
+The severity of symptoms and comorbidities for acromegaly patients is directly related to the level of elevated hormone as well as length of time that the patient was exposed to a high level versus a high-normal, or normal level, making identification and proper diagnosis of great importance 4,6,7.
+Mortality rates can decrease to those of the general population if appropriate diagnosis and treatment are achieved to normalize serum growth hormone and IGF-1 levels 5.